xi-project/xi-bundle-ajax/README.md

 4. You can make your own instances of AjaxForm.
 Just extend the abstract base class.
     `class YourNamespace.AjaxForm.YourName extends App.AjaxForm.Abstract`
 5. Implement backend logic for form submitting.
+6. You can change the action of the form if submit button has a data-action parameter so you can have several ways to submit the form that have different actions

 ```php
 <?php